Index of refraction, Rayleigh scattering length, and Sellmeier coefficients in solid and liquid argon and xenon: Calculation Expanding in Temperature and State

 The Sellemeier coefficients obtained by fitting the data from Sinnock and Smith~\cite{Sinn:1969A} were then used to extrapolate the index of refraction and Rayleigh scattering length at the scintillation wavelengths.
-The values can be found in tables \ref{table:ArExtraError1} - \ref{table:XeExtraError1} and the extrapolations are graphically depicted in figures \ref{fig:ArIorErr1} - \ref{fig:XeRSErr1}.
+The new calculated values of the index of refraction and Rayleigh scattering length vs. wavelength are shown in Figures \ref{fig:ArIorErr1} and \ref{fig:ArRSErr1} for liquid argon, and in Figures \ref{fig:XeIorErr1} and \ref{fig:XeRSErr1} for xenon in both solid and liquid phases.
+The results of this new calculation are summarized in Table \ref{tab:FinalResults}.